 At the same time, the business community and competition authorities increasingly face a number of critical challenges to ensuring the continued incentivization and effectiveness of leniency programs.… Continue Reading

 Operation Lava Jato (Car Wash), one of the largest anti-corruption cases in the world, has been toiling away over the past four years, bringing corrupt politicians and executives in Brazil to justice.… Continue Reading

 On May 9 the DOJ announced a new policy concerning the coordination of penalties imposed by more than one regulator or law enforcement authority in corporate resolutions.

 This new policy (pdf) against “piling on” requires DOJ attorneys to “coordinate with one another to avoid the unnecessary imposition of duplicative fines, penalties, and/or forfeiture against [a] company,” and further instructs DOJ personnel to “endeavor, as appropriate, to .… Continue Reading

 Construction firms have been at the center of many enforcement actions under the Foreign Corrupt Practices Act, including some of the biggest FCPA cases ever.
 Why is the construction industry so vulnerable, and how can companies protect themselves and their employees?… Continue Reading

 There is often discussion of the costs of bribery and corruption.
 Yet one question not often considered is the state of company after it goes through a corruption enforcement action.

-The name Odebrecht is well known in the anti-bribery/anti-corruption world for having the world’s second largest corruption fine ($2.7 billion) in the United States, Brazil and Switzerland.… Continue Reading
+The name Odebrecht is well known in the anti-bribery/anti-corruption world for having the world’s second largest corruption fine ($2.7… Continue Reading

 For over a year, Brazilian federal police could not access the files on Marcelo Odebrecht’s notebook computer.
 They tried using the password from Marcelo’s cell phones, with no luck.